 - A. Criminal Offense.
 If the Responsible Person is convicted of an Unruly Gathering, the penalty shall be a minimum mandatory fine of one thousand dollars (\$1000.00) or up to the maximum associated with a class one misdemeanor.
 Additionally, if the Responsible Person for an Unruly Gathering has previously been convicted for an Unruly Gathering, regardless of the location of the prior violation, the penalty shall be a minimum mandatory fine of two thousand dollars (\$2,000.00) for a second violation, and a minimum mandatory fine of two thousand five hundred dollars (\$2,500.00) for a third or subsequent violation. - B. Civil Offense.
 If the Responsible Person is an Owner that was not present at the Unruly Gathering, was not aware of the social activity or special occasion constituting the Unruly Gathering, and was not an organizer, host or sponsor of the Unruly Gathering, but had been notified that an Unruly Gathering had previously occurred on the property within the prior one hundred eighty (180) days prior an Unruly Gathering, then the civil penalty shall be a minimum mandatory fine of one thousand dollars (\$1000.00) for a first violation, a minimum mandatory fine of two thousand dollars (\$2,000.00) for a second violation, and a minimum mandatory fine of the maximum amount permitted by law for civil violations for a third or subsequent violation. - C. Police Service Fee.
-The Police Service Fee shall be an amount equal to the actual costs (essentially a reimbursement) of the law enforcement response to an Unruly Gathering, including: - 1. the salaries, and associated benefits of the responding law enforcement officers corresponding to the amount of time actually spent in responding to and remaining at the Unruly Gathering; and, - 2. the salaries, and associated benefits of any dispatcher or other police personnel involved with the response for the amount of time actually spent in responding to Unruly Gathering; and - 3. any actual costs of any medical treatment to injured officers and/or the costs of repairing any damage to town equipment or property; and

-- 4. the associated overhead costs including, but not limited to, vehicle and equipment used; with such overhead costs to be set annually within the first 60 days of the new fiscal year and available for inspection. - D. Aggravating Factors.
-Mandatory fines shall be automatically increased to the next higher fine level should any felonious conduct be found at an Unruly Gathering.
+The Police Service Fee shall be an amount equal to the actual costs (essentially a reimbursement) of the law enforcement response to an Unruly Gathering, including: - 1. the salaries, and associated benefits of the responding law enforcement officers corresponding to the amount of time actually spent in responding to and remaining at the Unruly Gathering; and, - 2. the salaries, and associated benefits of any dispatcher or other police personnel involved with the response for the amount of time actually spent in responding to Unruly Gathering; and - 3. any actual costs of any medical treatment to injured officers and/or the costs of repairing any damage to town equipment or property; and - 4. the associated overhead costs including, but not limited to, vehicle and equipment used; with such overhead costs to be set annually within the first 60 days of the new fiscal year and available for inspection. - D. Aggravating Factors.
+Mandatory fines shall be automatically increased to the next higher fine level if any of the following factors are found during a response to an Unruly Gathering: - 1.
+Minor in possession; - 2.
+Public urination or defecation;